 After a hurricane moves through your area–the rain stops and the sun comes out–you can finally assess the damage to your neighborhood and house.

 Understanding how devastating a hurricane can be often depends on the category of hurricane that hits your area.
 Here is a quick breakdown of the five categories of hurricanes.

 Category 1 storms have wind gusts that are above 74 mph.
 They can easily damage roofs, knockout windows, and rip off siding.
 It is also common for category 1 storms to cause tree branches to fall into homes or into other property.
 These storms almost always cause some power outages.

 Category 5 storms have wind gusts that are 155 mph or more.
-This is the highest classification of hurricane.
+This is the highest classification of a hurricane.
 Only a few Category 5 hurricanes have made landfall in the United States.
 Some of the most recent include Andrew in 1992, Irma in 2017, and Dorian in 2019.
-Category 5 hurricanes can completely destroy entire homes and entire neighborhoods, turn everyday objects in projectiles, and cover entire cities in flood waters.
+Category 5 hurricanes can completely destroy entire homes and entire neighborhoods, turn everyday objects into projectiles, and cover entire cities in floodwaters.

 Hurricane Strength Compared to Rainfall

 Hurricane strength and what category they are put into is always about the strength of the wind.
 They do not take into account the amount of rain a storm brings.
 Hurricanes can bring a few inches to even a few feet of rain in a short period of time.

 Fast-moving storms with strong winds can bring so little rain it feels like an afternoon shower.
 But slow-moving storms with very little gusts of wind can linger and drop enormous amounts of rain in an area.
 As you can probably tell, both come with their own type of serious damage potential.